robfatland/serverless/azure/tutorial.md

 ## At-a-glance

-***What are we doing?
-And why?***

-* Answer: We’re building an Azure version of a serverless function using Python 3
+* We are building an Azure version of a serverless function using Python 3
+* Result 1: Testable URL
-* Result: Testable URL + context: Building operational research code on the cloud, lightweight version
+* Result 2: Intro to building research code on the cloud, lightweight version
-* **S4** mnemonic: Azure Functions are **$cheap, serverless, secure, scalable**.
+* Azure Functions are **Serverless, Secure, Scalable, $Cheap**.
-* Cost: Free for the first 400TB / one million executions.
+    * Free for the first 400TB / one million executions.
 (400TB of what????)
-* Serverless structure: Trigger → Code runs → Output
+* Serverless: Trigger → Code executes → Output
-* Optimization problem: How much do we need to learn to use Azure Functions effectively?
-* Why problem: What are Azure Functions good for?
+* More complete: Data are involved; Output includes debugging information
+* "How much effort here?"
+"What sorts of tasks fit serverless?"

 ***Why Azure?
 Why Serverless?***

-* Azure: One of four big clouds, many well-designed, proven features
+* Azure: As one of the four big clouds has many well-designed, proven features
-* Azure has a great integrated environment that helps with being productive
+* Azure integrates with the VSCode IDE (saves time)
-* Useful term: Infrastructure: the scaffolding of a computing system
+* 'Infrastructure' means the scaffolding of a computing system
-* Serverless technology automatically scales up (makes copies of itself) to meet demand
+* Serverless automatically makes copies of itself to meet demand

 ***Facets of this topic***

-* An Azure Function has a number of moving parts: Storage account, code base, configuration files, ...
+* Azure function components: Storage account, code base, configuration files, ...
-* __init__.py is *recipe*.
+* __init__.py is the *recipe*.
 Don't change it unless you know how.
-* VSCode: Can modify the view, can use the Command Pallette, can move between Command shells (Power Shell, WSL, ...)
-* Security: For example: Azure Functions have *Anonymous* users versus higher security options
+* Security: *Anonymous* users have no authentication required
-* A subject unto itself: Python environments and configuration via `requirements.txt`
+* Python environments, configuration via `requirements.txt`
 * Windows Python 3.8+ 64-bit PATH, PYTHONPATH: Can be a challenge
 * Thematic: Templates and automation versus by-hand
 * On HTTP triggers: GET and POST are distinct *types*.
 Example code has “body parse” component; see the Appendix
 * Where can results go?
 HTTP response, a new file in a Storage Account; or a line appended to an existing file; or a new entry in a database table
 * More security: Private environment variables; key vault; etc: How to get code to GitHub safely?
 * Debugging: Where does `logging.info` go?

 ## Overview